Zocially/Zocially-app/walkthrough.md

 ## Changes Made
 -   **Modified `google_handler.py`**: Added logic to look for `[gcp_service_account]` in Streamlit Secrets.
 -   **Updated `app.py`**:
+    -   Made Google Drive & Sheets integration **OPTIONAL**.
     -   Added a check for Secrets configuration.
-    -   improved error reporting (errors are now shown in the UI instead of a blank screen).
+    -   Improved error reporting (errors are now shown in the UI instead of a blank screen).
     -   Updated the "Setup" screen with new instructions.

 ## 🚀 Final Step: Configure Secrets (Optional)